-WESTGATE-ON-SEA by DR DAWN CROUCH
+WESTGATE-ON-SEA by the late DR DAWN CROUCH

 Origins: Westgate-on-Sea, a planned Estate “for those whose avocation may require their presence in the metropolis every day” (Keble’s Gazette, 23 September 1871), occupies a unique place in the history of the English sea-side resort.
 A true child of the railway, built on virgin farmland, designed by a metropolitan architect, built mainly by metropolitan builders, financed with metropolitan money and whose first residents were largely metropolitan, it was intended to be a discrete community, where the topography enabled it to be totally cut off from its neighbours, ensuring its “quietude” and exclusivity.

 In 1863 the first trains of the London, Chatham and Dover Railway reached Margate